Password Access Control Workflow(Feature available only in the Premium and Enterprise Editions)

-- If the administrator does not approve the request within the stipulated time, it becomes void.
+- If the administrator does not approve the request within the stipulated time, the request becomes void.
 In case the user has specified a particular time frame for password access, then the request becomes void after the user-specified stipulated time.

-- The request, rejected by even one of the designated administrators, becomes void.
+- If the request is rejected by even one of the designated administrators, it becomes void.

-- If the administrator approves the request, the user will be allowed to check out the password only during the stipulated time, or during the time set by the administrator during approval.
-In case, more than one administrators have to approve a password, user will be allowed to check out the password only after all of the designated administrators have approved the request.
+- If the administrator approves the request, the user will be allowed to check out the password only during the stipulated time, or at the time set by the administrator during approval.
+In case more than one administrators have to approve a password request, the user will be allowed to check out the password only after all of the designated administrators have approved the request.

 - Once the user checks out the password, it will be available exclusively for their use till the stipulated time.

-- If any other user requires access to the same password at the same time, they will be provided access only after the previous user checks in the password.
+- If any other user requires access to the same password concurrently, they will be provided access only after the previous user checks in the password.
 This rule applies to all types of user roles in PMP, including administrators, password administrators and owner of the password.